 In other words, by choosing an air conditioner that has a BTU rating that is slightly higher than the requirements calculated from the room size, lighting system, ballasts, and CO2 burners, a grower can rest assured that any additional electrical equipment used in the garden will be covered.
 It is always best to error on the side of caution.

-When the atmospheric conditions of an indoor garden are kept consistently in the optimal range, and if lighting and nutrition are in check, the plants will have the ability to grow at an accelerated rate.
+When the atmospheric conditions of an indoor grow are kept consistently in the optimal range, and if lighting and nutrition are in check, the plants will have the ability to grow at an accelerated rate.

 Motorized fans and air conditioners are the main tools used by indoor growers to achieve the atmospheric conditions most conducive to healthy growth.